raffaella-rossini/raffaella-rossini.github.io/content/blog/20230115-weekly-retrospective.md

 categories: ["Time Management"]
 tags: ["bookmarks", "retrospective"]
 # meta description
-description: "How well I am spending my weeks?"
+description: "How we spend our days is of course how we spend our lives (Annie Dillard)"
-summary: "How well I am spending my weeks?"
+summary: "How we spend our days is of course how we spend our lives (Annie Dillard)"
 # save as draft
 draft: false
 ---